belvederef/napier-dissertation-template-overleaf/README.md

 This template has been appositely tweaked for writing theses or dissertations in Overleaf/Sharelatex, but it makes a good general purpose template too.

 [Here's an example](https://s3.amazonaws.com/dissertate.io/generic.pdf)
 of the original Dissertate template.
-However, this version is slighly different, uses different Latex packages and was personalised with the Napier University brand colours.
+However, this version is slighly different, uses different Latex packages and was customised using the Napier University brand colours.

 #### Usage ####
 Simply download the ZIP of this project via the green button at the top right, then import it in your favourite editor (e.g. Overleaf) and start writing!